-This plan, when adopted and approved following completion of the CDR, will remain in effect until the completion of the NCSX fabrication project.
-An annual review of the NCSX Project Execution Plan will be conducted, jointly by the PPPL Advanced Projects Department Head, the NCSX Project Manager, and the NCSX Engineering Manager to determine possible recommendations for update and/or revision.
-Revision and/or changes to this document will require approval of all the original signers of this document or their successors
+This plan, when adopted and approved following completion of the 2008 rebaseline, will remain in effect until the completion of the NCSX fabrication project.
+Revision and/or changes to this document will require approval in accordance with the project's change approval levels.